Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Races/Regular/Kehts.md

 long, dark hair that lasts to the elderly age.

 ### Origins
-The ancient roots of kehtic race direct us to **Blood Tribes**, goblin tribes that sacrificed themselves to the cults of spirits that required them to perform self-humiliation and sacrifices of blood - both the tribesmen and foreign beings.
+The ancient roots of kehtic race direct us to **Blood Tribes**, goblins that gave themselves to the cults of spirits that required them to perform self-humiliation and sacrifices of blood - both the tribesmen and foreign beings.
 Those spirits rewarded the loyal goblins and ascended their beings into new flesh - they formed them